charlynebuerki/swiss_co-circulating_viruses/ingest/README.md

 ### Including local sequences not from GenBank

 By default, this workflow includes local sequences that are not on GenBank.
-If you wish to remove this part, you can comment out the target in the all rule (insert line number) and the rule include statement (line xx).
+If you wish to remove this part, you can comment out the Snakemake target in the _get_all_targets rule (line number 27) and the rule in the include statement (line 61).

 If you wish to keep these, you must include your fasta sequences in `data/pathogen_local`.
 The pipeline expects the following:
 - a metadata file saved as a `.tsv` file.
 This file must at least have a column called accession which identifies the accession or reference of the sequence.
 - all the different fasta files for your sequences.
 By default, this pipeline reads all the fasta files in `pathogen_local/` folder, will filter the potentially multi-fastsa files on the reference accession name, and will concatenate all the fastas in one multifasta file in `results/local_sequences.fasta`.

-### Adding new sequences not from GenBank

-#### Static Files

-Do the following to include sequences from static FASTA files.

-1. Convert the FASTA files to NDJSON files with:

-    ```sh
-    ./ingest/bin/fasta-to-ndjson \
-        --fasta {path-to-fasta-file} \
-        --fields {fasta-header-field-names} \
-        --separator {field-separator-in-header} \
-        --exclude {fields-to-exclude-in-output} \
-        > ingest/data/{file-name}.ndjson
-    ```

-2. Add the following to the `.gitignore` to allow the file to be included in the repo:

-    ```gitignore
-    !ingest/data/{file-name}.ndjson
-    ```

-3. Add the `file-name` (without the `.ndjson` extension) as a source to `defaults/config.yaml`.
-This will tell the ingest pipeline to concatenate the records to the GenBank sequences and run them through the same transform pipeline.

 ## Configuration

 Configuration takes place in `defaults/config.yaml` by default.
 Optional configs for uploading files and Slack notifications are in `build-configs/nextstrain-automation/config.yaml`.

+If you wish to run another pathogen, head there to alter the pathogen taxon id number and accession number.

 ### Environment Variables